contao/docs-archive/playground/custom-module/part2.md

 As a data container we have defined table, because our module will use the MySQL database tables.

-The ‘ctable’ is a shortcut from ‘children table’.
-In the [previous part](http://blog.qzminski.com/2010/04/create-a-custom-typolight-module-part-one/), we assumed that tl_cds is our child table.
+The `ctable` is a shortcut from ‘children table’.
+In the [previous part](part1.md), we assumed that `tl_cds` is our child table.

-SwitchToEdit key, if true, activates the “save and edit” buton when a new record is added:
+SwitchToEdit key, if true, activates the “save and edit” button when a new record is added:

 ![Save and edit button](assets/save_and_edit.jpg)